Youssef1313/Phonebook/README.md

 My final project for programming 1 course.

+**Note:** This project is built using Visual Studio IDE.
+It might not work directly in other IDEs like CodeBlocks without a slight modifications.

 ## Coding style

 - Use PascalCase for functions (except for `main`), structs, and unions names.